 Carrot, ginger, lemon and apple: I wanted to use ginger in a juice as I know it's good for circulation and digestion.
 I added a few carrots, a peeled lemon, an apple and a bit of water.
 I quite liked this juice but Phil thought the ginger was overpowering (I used a thumb-sized piece) and the carrot needed a bit more blending.

 Do you have a juicer?
-(There's a good range of juicers in the Littlewoods online catalogues).
+(There's a good range of juicers in the Littlewoods online catalogue).
 I'm really enjoying mine.
 It's very simple to use, easy to clean and doesn't take up too much space on the worktop.
 My only complaint is that it doesn't have a handle, which makes things difficult when pouring (although it does have a fun little tap for dispensing, which is an awesome feature!)

 Can you suggest any good ingredients/recipes for juices?
 I'm wondering if the juicer might also be good for creating winter soups..